 With another incredible victory in a military court martial, Tom Fleener has now won three jury trials in a row.
-These victories, all in the short time frame since the lifting of the pandemic restrictions on jury trials, have occurred in three different locations (Rawlins, Sundance, and Cheyenne) and in two different tribunals (state felony court and military court martial).
-One of the cases he tried on his own, one with co-counsel and partner Devon Petersen, and one with Air Force co-counsel Captain Amy Mondragon.
+These victories happened all in the short time frame since the lifting of the pandemic restrictions on jury trials.
+They have occurred in three different locations (Rawlins, Sundance, and Cheyenne) and in two different tribunals (state felony court and military court martial).
+One of the cases he tried on his own and one with co-counsel and partner Devon Petersen.
+Another one he tried with Air Force co-counsel Captain Amy Mondragon.
 All resulted in complete “not guilty” verdicts and full acquittals of all charges.
-Most courts across the State of Wyoming have not even held three jury trials since the pandemic restrictions were lifted, and yet Tom has tried and won three in a matter of only a few months.
+Most courts across the State of Wyoming have not even held three jury trials since the pandemic restrictions were lifted.
+Yet Tom has tried and won three in a matter of only a few months.

-A “not guilty” verdict is a rare thing for many criminal defense attorneys, and to be able to achieve these results in different types of courts with different procedural and substantive rules is truly impressive.
-Here’s to Tom and his incredible streak, which is completely in line with his truly impressive career that has seen more than its share of “not guilty” verdicts.
+A “not guilty” verdict is a rare thing for many criminal defense attorneys.
+To be able to achieve these results in different types of courts with different procedural and substantive rules is truly impressive.
+Here’s to Tom and his incredible streak.
+It’s completely in line with his truly impressive career which has seen more than its share of “not guilty” verdicts.